Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 On the Hunt – Purchasing Considerations

 The application process is a highlight here as well.
-As mentioned, the process tends to be less extensive than for a condo.
+As mentioned, the process tends to be less extensive than a condo.
 A typical application checklist includes:

 - Basic application